 - Every half hour, you need to get up and walk.

-- If possible, try to do as many errands as you can on foot instead of using your car.
+- If possible, try to do as many errands as you can on foot instead of taking the car.

-- Look for time throughout the day to get out and walk quickly for at least 20 minutes.
+- Try to find time throughout the day to get out and walk quickly for at least 20 minutes.

 - Pure coco powder